stratosphereips/HackerGridWorld/README.md

 - If you try to move outside the grid, you will stay in the last valid position of the grid.
 - Every action taken has a penalty of -1 in the score.
 If you keep moving outside the grid with actions, even if your position does not change, you are penalized.

+# Define the world
+The whole world is defined in the configuration file of the server, such as:

+    {
+    "world": {
+        "size_x": 10,
+        "size_y": 10
+            },
+    "host": "127.0.0.1",
+    "port": 9000,
+    "start_score": 500,
+    "speed": 0,
+    "objects": {
+        "character": {
+            "x": 5,
+            "y": 5,
+            "icon": "W"
+        },
+        "output_gate": {
+            "x": 9,
+            "y": 9,
+            "score": 100,
+            "icon": "O",
+            "taken": false,
+            "ends_game": true,
+            "consumable": false
+        },
+        "goal1": {
+            "x": 9,
+            "y": 0,
+            "score": 500,
+            "icon": "X",
+            "taken": false,
+            "ends_game": false,
+            "consumable": true
+        },
+        "goal2": {
+            "x": 3,
+            "y": 3,
+            "score": 700,
+            "icon": "X",
+            "taken": false,
+            "ends_game": false,
+            "consumable": true
+        }
+    }
+    }

+In here you can add objects with:

+- x and y : the position in the grid (x = 0 is the leftmost column, y = 0 is the topmost row)
+- score: The amount of points/reward given to the agent for finding the object (can be negative)
+- consumable: if it can be consumed ('eaten') and must disappear after it is found once
+- ends_game: if finding this object ends the game
+- taken: if the object was already taken or not
+- icon: The ASCII icon to assign to it

 # Why remote server as a game environment
 The idea of having a world in as TCP server is to have this features:
 - It forces you NOT to control the server completely, maybe is on the cloud, part of a CTF, or controlled by someone else.
 The idea is that it is an unknown world for you.
 Your code doesn't have to, and can not control, modify or change the server.